SOS Children's Village Bharatpur

 This population expansion also means increased pressure on the city’s infrastructure.
 Although the municipality has implemented a number of projects to improve living conditions, progress is slow.
 Currently, only around 60 per cent of local residents have access to clean drinking water.
 Sanitation, waste water management, roads, drainage as well as education on matters of personal hygiene are also lacking.

-Access to education is still limited for children from poor families
+Access to education is still limited for children from under pressured families

-The poorest sector of Nepalese society is the caste of the Dalits, the so-called “Untouchables”.
-They were historically considered “unclean by birth” and although they enjoy some legal protection today, 90 per cent of Dalit women still live below the poverty line and they experience discrimination and human rights abuses.
+The most under pressured sector of Nepalese society is the caste of the Dalits, the so-called “Untouchables”.
+They were historically considered “unclean by birth” and although they enjoy some legal protection today, 90 per cent of Dalit women still live below the poverty line, and they experience discrimination and human rights abuses.

-For poor families in Nepal, it can be as good as impossible to send their children to school as parents need to cover the costs of registration, monthly tuition fees, school books and uniforms, and any other materials needed.
+For under pressured families in Nepal, it can be as good as impossible to send their children to school as parents need to cover the costs of registration, monthly tuition fees, school books and uniforms, and any other materials needed.
 Without support, many parents are unable to do this.

 What we do in Bharatpur